 As a kind of extension to 1000 Years..., I was invited to curate the permanent exhibition at the Centre Culturel de l'Entente Cordiale at the Château d'Hardelot in northern France, at Hardelot in fact, near Calais.
 It's a beautiful little château which now takes visitors on a classy, amusing journey from 1066 to the Channel tunnel.
 And it has a café, too (which I didn't curate, so you're safe.)

-I've written articles for pretty well every British newspaper I can think of, as well as quite a new non-British ones, like The New York Times and Le Monde.
-And I write song words both in French and English for some highly-talented people I might just talk about if and when the songs start selling.
+I've written articles for pretty well every British newspaper I can think of, as well as quite a few non-British ones, like The New York Times and Le Monde.
+And I write song words both in French and English for some highly-talented people, the French singer Gaspard Royant for example (I co-wrote the lyrics on his album The Real Thing) and American stand-up comedian D'yan Forest, officially the world's oldest working female stand-up (ask Guinness).
 Yes, in short I never stop writing.
 But I still play bass if there are any really bad rock bands out there.
 Or any good but tolerant ones.